-Amongst those who felt that their household was worse off financially compared to 12 months ago, the contributing factors most likely to have been cited were an increase in the cost of food and groceries (89%), the general increase in the cost of living (88%), and an increase in energy bills (84%) (Figure 2).
+Amongst those who felt that their household was worse off financially compared to 12 months ago, the contributing factors most likely to have been cited were an increase in the cost of food and groceries (87%), the general increase in the cost of living (86%), and an increase in energy bills (81%) (Figure 2).

-3.2 Expectations regarding household financial position in 12 months' time disagreed that their household's financial position would be better in 12 months' time, whilst almost one in ten (7%) were not sure.
+3.2 Expectations regarding household financial position in 12 months' time disagreed that this would be the case (Figure 3).
+About three in ten (31%) neither agreed nor disagreed that their household's financial position would be better in 12 months' time, whilst approaching one in ten (6%) were not sure.

-A quarter (25%) of respondents agreed that their household would be in a better financial position in 12 months' time, whereas nearly two in five (37%) disagreed that this would be the case (Figure 3).
-Around three in ten (31%) neither agreed nor
+Around a quarter (26%) of respondents agreed that their household would be in a better financial position in 12 months' time, whereas nearly two in five (38%)